June 25, 2018

 Background of the Program and Statement of Need:

 The economy is forcing poor food choices leading to bad health: Nationwide 46 million Americans now use SNAP (the former food stamp program) benefits—about one in seven.
 With family budgets becoming tighter, however, it’s recognized that Americans’ diets are suffering as people are forced to choose affordable food rather than what is necessarily nutritious.
-Fruits and vegetables in particular are more expensive than other foods and likely to be passed over in favor of starchier, cheaper, more filling meals that may lack many essential vitamins and that may contribute to obesity.
+Fruits and vegetables, in particular, are more expensive than other foods and likely to be passed over in favor of starchier, cheaper, more filling meals that may lack many essential vitamins and that may contribute to obesity.
 Obesity, diabetes, hypertension, and heart disease, all related to poor diet, are chief drivers of higher health care costs.
-The cost is exacerbated to the state when low income people who must be covered by state and county funding have to seek medical treatment.
+The cost is exacerbated to the state when low-income people who must be covered by state and county funding have to seek medical treatment.

 Subsidies and incentives work: Studies show that subsidies encourage people to purchase more fruits and vegetables.
-Bonus coupons are one approach to getting people to eat healthy.
+Bonus coupons are one approach to getting people to eat healthily.
 Yale behavioral economist Dean Karlan explains: "So in the case of broccoli you'd want to find out who's not eating broccoli and then pay them to eat it," he says.
 You don't want to necessarily make broccoli cheaper for those who are already buying plenty of it.” (http://www.npr.org/templates/story/story.php?storyId=124610428 )

-Nationwide, four foundations—Fair Food Network, Roots of Change, Wholesome Wave, and Market Umbrella are promoting farmers market incentive programs to address the issue of affordability of fresh produce.
+Nationwide, four foundations—Fair Food Network, Roots of Change, Wholesome Wave, and Market Umbrella are promoting farmers' market incentive programs to address the issue of affordability of fresh produce.
 Wholesome Wave donated $100,000 to the City Heights Farmers’ Market in San Diego, which operated its own bonus program beginning in 2008, and also attracted startup money from San Diego County Supervisor Ron Roberts.
 In Michigan, Double Up Food Bucks now operates in 40 farmers’ markets around the state.
 This program was funded in 2011 by Fair Food Network using $3 million from a nationwide funder plus $1 million in matching grants.